-It is a requirement that CO Alarms must be installed by a competent person.
+WARNING: It is a requirement that CO Alarms must be installed by a competent person.

-Alternative Energy Sources - (Wind, Solar, UPS etc.)
+ATTENTION: Alternative Energy Sources - (Wind, Solar, UPS etc.)

 This product is designed to be connected to a Pure or True Sine Wave 230V AC supply.

 If connecting to a power source that utilises an inverter, e.g. PV solar panel, the Total Harmonic Distortion (THD) must be less than 5%.
 If in doubt please check with the manufacturer of the inverter.
 This also applies to battery powered UPS (Uninterruptible Power Supply) inverters.

-Light Dimmer Circuits - The Alarms must not be powered from a light dimmer circuit.
+ATTENTION: Light Dimmer Circuits - The Alarms must not be powered from a light dimmer circuit.

-Do not install Alarms in new or renovated buildings until all work is completed.
+ATTENTION: Do not install Alarms in new or renovated buildings until all work is completed.

-The Alarm must not be connected when the house wiring insulation is being checked with high voltages. i.e. Do not use a high voltage insulation tester on the Alarm.
+ATTENTION: The Alarm must not be connected when the house wiring insulation is being checked with high voltages. i.e. Do not use a high voltage insulation tester on the Alarm.

-The Alarm must be continuously powered 24 hours a day so it is important that it is not on a circuit that can be turned off by a switch.
+ATTENTION: The Alarm must be continuously powered 24 hours a day so it is important that it is not on a circuit that can be turned off by a switch.

-(UK) BS 5839-6: 2013 gives the following recommendations regarding the mains supply to be used in a Grade D system.
+ATTENTION: (UK) BS 5839-6:2019 gives the following recommendations regarding the mains supply to be used in a Grade D system.
 The power supply for the Alarms should be derived from the public electricity supply to the dwelling.
-The mains supply to the Alarms should take the form of either: (a) an independent circuit at the dwelling's main distribution board, in which case no other electrical equipment should be connected to this circuit (other than a dedicated monitoring device installed to indicate failure of the mains supply to the Alarms); or (b) a separately electrically protected, regularly used local lighting circuit.
-Alarms should be connected on a single final circuit, unless the means of interconnection is by radio signals (e.g. RadioLINK).
-(See BS 5839-6: 2013 for further information)
+The mains supply to the Alarms should take the form of either:

+- (a) an independent circuit at the dwelling's main distribution board, in which case no other electrical equipment should be connected to this circuit (other than a the supply to a dedicated social alarm control unit); or - (b) a separately electrically protected, regularly used local lighting circuit. - (See BS 5839-6:2019 for further information).